You are now leaving the patient site

 • Tell your healthcare provider if you become pregnant or think you are pregnant during treatment with REXULTI.

 • There is a pregnancy exposure registry for women who are exposed to REXULTI during pregnancy.
-If you become pregnant during treatment with REXULTI, talk to your healthcare provider about registering with the National Pregnancy Registry for Atypical Antipsychotics.
+If you become pregnant during treatment with REXULTI, talk to your healthcare provider about registering with the National Pregnancy Registry for Psychiatric Medications.
 You can register by calling 1-866-961-2388 or visit http://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/.

 • are breastfeeding or plan to breastfeed.
 It is not known if REXULTI passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with REXULTI.